AbbVie looks beyond Humira with $63 billion deal for Botox-maker Allergan | MarketScreener

 AbbVie's board decided about a year ago that the company needed a major acquisition ahead of Humira's U.S. patent expiration, Gonzalez said.

 He said he first approached Allergan CEO Brent Saunders six or seven weeks ago.
-In late April, Saunders traveled to Chicago for a meeting and returned a few weeks later to discuss valuation.
+In late April, Saunders travelled to Chicago for a meeting and returned a few weeks later to discuss valuation.

 AbbVie was looking for a partner with $10 billion to $15 billion in durable revenue that was not expected to decline.
 Allergan 2019 sales are forecast to be about $15 billion.